Dictionary

 4. something that is or has been derived; derivative.

-a. the process or device of adding affixes to or changing the shape of a base, thereby assigning the result to a form class that may undergo further inflection or participate in different syntactic constructions, as in forming
+1. the process or device of adding affixes to or changing the shape of a base, thereby assigning the result to a form class that may undergo further inflection or participate in different syntactic constructions, as in forming service from serve, song from sing, and hardness from hard (contrasted with inflection).

 Random House Unabridged Dictionary, Copyright © 1997, by Random House, Inc., on Infoplease.